DOT Web Palm Capture

 *** In order to run DOT Web Palm Capture in WKWebView on iPhone or iPad, allowsInlineMediaPlayback and mediaTypesRequiringUserActionForPlayback properties on WKWebViewConfiguration must be set to true.

-**** Some older and/or low-end Android phones can experience issues with camera stream initialization using WebRTC when using Firefox browser.
+**** @Deprecated Firefox support for all Innovatrics web components is deprecated and will be discontinued in next major release.
+Some older and/or low-end Android phones can experience issues with camera stream initialization using WebRTC when using Firefox browser.
 Our web components might display The webcam is already in use by another application error.
 This issue is caused by the Firefox’s implementation of initialization of camera and can be experienced in any website using WebRTC in Firefox on Android.
 It is recommended to use other supported browsers in those cases.

 Privacy and security